• Skip to primary navigation

 Instructions

-5. Pour batter into a parchment lined 8" x 4" baking pan.
+5. Pour batter into the lined baking pan.

-7. Remove the loaf from the pan and cool to room temperature on a wire cooling rack.
+7. Remove the loaf from the oven, cool 10 minutes in the baking pan, then transfer to a wire cooling rack.

 8. Best stored in an air-tight container in fridge, up to one week.